vthorsteinsson/Skrafl/README.md

 For details see the ```dawgbuilder.py``` and ```dawgdictionary.py``` files.

 The code builds a 103,000 node DAWG for the Icelandic language, 2.6 million words, in about 160 seconds on a medium-powered Windows desktop PC.
-The resulting graph structure takes under 4 seconds to load into memory.
+The resulting graph structure is stored in a 3,466 KB file and takes under 4 seconds to load into memory.

+For English, it converts the 178,691 words of the Scrabble Tournament World List v6 (TWL06) into a graph of 29,691 nodes in under 10 seconds.
+The resulting .dawg.text file is 772 KB.

 Generation of all permutations of a 7-letter Scrabble rack, as well as combinations of the rack with one additional letter, typically takes 30-70 milliseconds.

 ### Íslenskt yfirlit